claroline/Distribution/README.md

 [claroline/Claroline](http://github.com/claroline/Claroline) application and
 provides:

-1. the core bundles and components needed to get a working platform;
+1. the core bundles and components needed to get a working platform.
 2. the plugin bundles officially supported by the Claroline Consortium.